-This post takes a closer look at the “ultrashort feedback loop,” the biological mechanism by which the TSHR stimulating antibody (TSAb) can oversuppress TSH in any autoimmune hypothyroid patient.
+This post takes a closer look at the “ultrashort feedback loop,” the biological mechanism by which the TSHR stimulating antibody (TSAb) can oversuppress or inflate TSH in any autoimmune hypothyroid patient.

 As most people know, in Graves’ disease, when TSH receptors on the thyroid gland are overstimulated by TSH-Receptor antibodies (TSAb), the thyroid gland may produce too much hormone.